syarqawi27/MatrxiLib/README.md

 3) Muhammad Syarqawi bin Sazali (2190771)

 # Matrix Library
-In this Lbrary, it features:
+In this Library, it features:

 1. One constructor parameter
 2. Transpose operation where the value are interchange from rows to column.